 Conclusion

-Author Bio: Milton Coste is a Licensed Real Estate Associate Broker with Keller Williams NYC, boasting over 25 years of experience and 1,000+ transactions closed.
+Author Bio: Milton Coste is a Licensed Real Estate Associate Broker with Keller Williams NYC, with over 25 years of experience and 1,000+ transactions closed.
 Bilingual in English and Spanish, Milton possesses deep knowledge of the NYC market and is dedicated to providing clients with straightforward, experienced advice.
-Whether you’re a first-time renter or looking to navigate complex housing laws, Milton is here to help you make informed decisions in the NYC real estate market.
+Whether you're a first-time renter or looking to understand complex housing laws, Milton is here to help you make informed decisions in the NYC real estate market.

 Active Listings